 After a short break we were in the hands of artist Glenn Romanis, a very humble and genuine person.
 This man has produced some beautiful sculptures that if you live in Melbourne you may well have seen, there are near 100 of them that he has made.
 He explained how his work interprets people’s stories about a place or their experiences; some are installed permanently and some are ephemeral.
 I was particularly struck by the use of petrified wood inlaid into stone (link) he told me that if he doesn’t know how to do something he just ‘works it out’.

 Glenn brought us to a space beneath a huge River Red Gum of some 400 years of age and invited us as a group to tell a story with found natural objects inspired by that tree and the place.
-The first decision to be made was whether we added to the sculpture that the other group had made before us or started our own piece from scratch.
+We were the second group to take on this task for the morning, so the first decision to be made was whether we added to the sculpture that the other group had made before us or started our own piece from scratch.
 The decision was to build on what lay in front of us which to me looked like leaves, to others a canoe and to some a woman’s womb.
 We agreed that our story would involve the 5 different Wurrundjeri clans coming together by boat on the old path of the Yarra River and our scene would include those animals that inhabited the area.
 The result was platypus, turtles, eel, fish and Bunjil the eagle which I was involved in creating with 4 or 5 others.
 We came back together as one group and shared our different aspects of the story and what it represented.
 There was some spontaneous ‘performance art’ – the dance of the swans, inspired by the entrance of two of the curious birds .

 The final closure of the day came in the form of a song that was composed in Will’s native language.
 He had the whole group find the right key on his didgeridoo, settled us into an accompanying tone and then with Delmae sang a hauntingly beautiful song over laid on top of our collective voices.
 With eyes closed you could feel the vibration of voice and at times didgeridoo resonating and connecting us together and with the land about which the song was written.

-This was an inspiring morning; the coming together of people, land and story with an overlying hope of more people both children and adults experiencing connection to nature like we felt today.
+This was an inspiring morning; the coming together of people, land and story with an overlying hope of more people both children and adults experiencing connection to nature and place like we felt today.